JohnEarnest/c-octo/docs/BuildGuide.md

 ```
 make && sudo make install
 ```
-Before running octo-de on the PocketCHIP, make the following changes to your newly-minted `~/.octo.rc`:
+Before running `octo-de` or `octo-run` on the PocketCHIP, make the following changes to your newly-minted `~/.octo.rc`:
 ```
 ui.windowed=0
 ui.software_render=1